justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/customizing-your-product-with-product-options/README.md

 **Note 1**: When _Use in Faceted Navigation_ is switched to _Active_, this enable to allow search results to be filtered for this option.

-**Note 2**: A SKU contributor can be assigned a unique price and other attributes for each variant via [SKUs](https://help.liferay.com/hc/en-us/articles/360017869972-SKUs-).
-If enabled, the option must have an SKU in order to be sold.
+**Note 2**: A SKU contributor can be assigned a unique price and other attributes for each variant via [SKUs](../adding-skus-to-your-products/README.md).
+If enabled, the option must have a SKU in order to be sold.

 ## Adding Option Values